woelper/oculante/README.md

 ## installation
 Just download the executable for your system from the releases tab (https://github.com/woelper/oculante/releases).
 No installation is required.
-In order to open something, you must configure your system to open your desired image formats with oculante, or drag them onto the executable.
+In order to open images you can configure your system to open your desired image formats with oculante, drag them onto the executable or into the window.

 ## features